tietolabra/IntraPool/README.md

 # IntraPool
-## Car pooling application for Junction Online
+## Car pooling application developed as project for Junction Online
-Amazing app
+This project is a company internal car pooling web app, where you can offer or search car pooling inside your own workplace.